Titles and Roles

 - Emory University

 - Program Faculty, Department of Biomedical Engineering

 - Emory University and Georgia Institute of Technology

 - Research Program

 Khalid Salaita, PhD, is an Associate Professor in the Department of Chemistry at Emory University and Program Faculty in the Department of Biomedical Engineering at Emory University and Georgia Institute of Technology.
-Dr. Salaita is a member of the Cancer Cell Biology Research Program at Winship.
+Dr. Salaita is a member of the Cell and Molecular Biology Research Program at Winship.

 Dr. Salaita earned his PhD in Chemistry from Northwestern University in 2006.
 After obtaining his PhD, Dr. Salaita completed a postdoctoral fellowship in the Department of Chemistry at the University of California, Berkeley.